Real Agape LoveBy Dan Vis

 Note: This week's memo was originally published in The Moral Machinery.
 There I identify agape love as one of four spiritual faculties highlighted in the Bible.
-With Valentine's Day this week, it seemed a good idea repost this article, and try to shine a bit of a spot light on true love.
+Given that this month's featured class is Made in Heaven, it seemed a good idea to repost this article, and shine a bit of a spotlight on true love.
 Enjoy!

 While the world today, generally focuses on love as an emotion, the Bible describes love as a spiritual principle that guides and directs the life.
 Note first, that it is clearly connected with the heart of man: "Now the end [goal] of the commandment is charity out of a pure heart" (I Timothy 1:5Now the end of the commandment is charity out of a pure heart, and of a good conscience, and of faith unfeigned:).
 This makes sense, when we remember that the Law of God is in essence a set of moral principles defining true love.
 All the commandments are "briefly comprehended in this saying, namely, Thou shalt love thy neighbour as thyself" (Romans 13:9For this, Thou shalt not commit adultery, Thou shalt not kill, Thou shalt not steal, Thou shalt not bear false witness, Thou shalt not covet; and if there be any other commandment, it is briefly comprehended in this saying, namely, Thou shalt love thy neighbour as thyself.).

 Knowing that biblical love (Agape) is not so much a feeling, as a principle, helps us to understand its function.
 Like conscience and memory, love prompts the mind to do things that are loving and kind to others around us.
 It inspires us to manifest genuine interest, compassion, and concern.
 Paul described it this way: